dortaldt/trivia-feed/src/components/FeedItemBanner.README.md

 The component automatically adapts to:
 - **Regular Theme**: Semi-transparent backgrounds with subtle shadows
-- **Neon Theme**: Dark gradient backgrounds with neon borders and glow effects
+- **Neon Theme**: Vibrant gradient backgrounds with neon borders, glow effects, and dynamic overlays
 - **Dark/Light Mode**: Appropriate text colors for each color scheme
+- **Dynamic Layout**: Automatically removes description space when no description is provided

 ## Persistence